CakeCrusher/Workbench/README.md

 ## Part 5: Finished-bench

+After an accumulated 7ish hours of planning, learning, and working I finished the table (working with crap wood makes the process much longer that it normally take otherwise).

-Once finished I made some final measurements to ensure the table aligned with the plan.
-Fortunatly in measurements (which was all I planned for) it was virtually identical to the plan.
+I made some final measurements to ensure the table aligned with the plan.
+Fortunatly in measurements (which was all I planned for) (🐘 weight was not...) it was virtually identical to the plan.
 The only inaccuracies came from the poor wood quality as some of it was bent as a result.

 Below is the height of the workbench measuring at around 33in.